-- 8. Reinstall the clevis on the lift pivot arm and secure with the 1/2" clevis pin previously removed.
-Tighten the jam nut against the clevis. - 9.
-Remove the blocks from the under the mower deck. - Remove the cutting height adjustment pin from in front of the deck lift pedal arm.
-Lift mower deck and reinstall adjustment pin in desired mowing height.
+- 5. Remove the blocks from under the mower deck. - 6.
+Remove the cutting height adjustment pin from in front of the deck lift pedal arm.
+Lift the mower deck and reinstall the adjustment pin in the desired mowing height.

 Deck Leveling Adjustment